 Below are the prerequisites required to install the Intune management extension.
 One of the prerequisites must be met to run the PowerShell script or Win32 app.

-• The machine must be running with Windows 10 version 1607 or later.
-If devices are enrolled using bulk auto-enrollment, they must be running with Windows 10 version 1709 or later.
+- The machine must run Windows 10 version 1607 or later.
+If devices are enrolled using bulk auto-enrollment, they must run Windows 10 version 1709 or later.

-• Devices must be joined with Azure Active Directory, including Hybrid Azure AD joined.
+- Devices must be joined with Azure Active Directory, including Hybrid Azure AD.

 Deploy PowerShell Script Using Intune (MEM)